platformsh/platformsh-docs/docs/src/development/local/tethered.md

 * For a self-serving language (Go or Node.js), just run the program locally.
 * For PHP, you may install your own copy of Nginx (or Apache) and PHP-FPM, or just use the built-in PHP web server.
 Be aware that by default the PHP web server ignores environment variables by default.
 You need to explicitly instruct it to read them, like so: `php -d variables_order=EGPCS -S localhost:8001`.
 That starts a basic web server capable of running PHP, serving the current directory, on port 8001, using available environment variables.
 See the [PHP manual](https://www.php.net/manual/en/features.commandline.webserver.php) for more information.
-* For other languages it is recommended that you install your own copy of Nginx or Apache.
+* For other languages it's recommended that you install your own copy of Nginx or Apache.
 * A virtual machine or Docker image is also a viable option.

 ## SSH tunneling